The Londonderry Community league is 100% volunteer driven

 The league experienced this again in 2016.

 The City of Edmonton was on the verge of taking back the hall when 4 community members stepped forward and agreed to create a new board.
 Since that time the board has worked to build the league - offering community events and programming.

 The Londonderry Community League is a Society registered with Service Alberta.

-The board is meeting virtually on the 3rd Tuesday of each month - 7:00 p.m.
+The board currently meets on the 3rd Tuesday of each month - 7:00 p.m.